hankypoo7/The-blooket-hacks/README.md

 # Blooket Hacks
 Some of these hacks are from Gliz, aka Schoolcheats.net.
 I dont know which ones exactly but most are from Zastic and Snowflake.

+I have finnaly somewhat made a google site.
+But I will be updateing this whenever I get new hacks.
+[Site] (https://sites.google.com/pasdknights.org/blooket-blacket-hacks/hacks-for-blooket)

 THANK YOU GUYS SO MUCH WE FINNALLY HIT 17 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)
 Due to someone being Petty about us removing them as a collaberator they had to tell everyone to unstar us.
 So were back at 15.
 Sadly.
 Go check out @Hankypoo7 , @Notzastix and @Snowflake-Coder-H2o´s repo here: [Our Repo](https://github.com/Snowflake-Coder-H2o/Organized-blooket-Hacks)